nea2310/Metalamp-2nd-task/README.md

   └─── room-details
 ```

-`images` contains mock images used by components or pages which will be replaced by real data from back-end in production mode<br><br>
+`images` contains mock images used by components or pages.
+These images will be replaced by real data from back-end in production mode<br><br>

 ## How to work
 #### Install dependencies